Daniel J. Frey

 It broadens and picks up those in lifeboats.

-It rescues those that are adrift in the waters.
+It rescues those who are adrift in the waters.

 The dark, brooding mountains of hate and regret left behind.

-That drop of rain and countless others have formed a sea of light and of love.
+That drop of rain and countless others have formed a sea of sparkling light and love.

 A place where you and I can rest on the shore of a brotherhood of man.